A Fated Appointment with the Serenity Prayer

 And the WISDOM to know the difference Applying life experience and spiritual discernment to the decision making process.
 Examining all sides of an issue to decide if change is possible, and if action should be taken.
 Deciding what action of any, and then, being content with your decision.

-Oh, and I've long since decided my discovering the Serenity Prayer those many years ago was definitely fated appointment.
+Oh, and I've long since decided my discovering the Serenity Prayer those many years ago had nothing to do with coincidence; it was definitely fated appointment ... and one of many blessings.